VibeCoder01/takeaway/README.md

 A realtime, browser-based menu picker for shared ordering.
 The UI is a single `index.html` file served by a lightweight `aiohttp` websocket server.

 ## Features
-- Realtime shared room state with per-room people and carts
+- Realtime shared session state with per-room people and carts
 - Local allergen filters (per browser) with persistent selection
 - Vegan-only and gluten-free-only filters stored in `localStorage`
-- Room history dropdown saved in `localStorage`
+- Multi-term search with AND/OR matching that expands matching sections
+- Menu “Expand all” / “Close all” controls
 - “Show ALL selected food.” modal with per-person collapse/expand controls

 ## Project Layout